FelixKratz/SketchyBar/README.md

 * *label_highlight*: wether the label is highlighted with the *label_highlight_color* (values: *on*, *off*, default: *off*)

 * *graph_color*: color of the associated graph
+* *background_color*: Draws a rectangular background for this item in the given color

 * *script*: a script to run every *update_freq* seconds
 * *update_freq*: time in seconds between script executions